andreiilie1/RobustCheck/README.md

 <img src="assets/RobustnessCheck-logo.png" width="400" />

-<i>"As the oak resists the wind and grows stronger, let our models
-face adversarial challenges and emerge more robust."</i> - ChatGPT's take on
+"<i>'As the oak resists the wind and grows stronger, let our models face adversarial challenges and emerge more robust.'</i> - Marcus Aurelius" - ChatGPT
-Marcus Aurelius thinking about the importance of models' robustness.

 ## Overview
 RobustnessCheck is a Python package designed for evaluating the robustness of image classification machine learning